PeterAvelar/query_threads/README.md

 Add the unit
 Add UntThreadPesq.pas to your Delphi project.

-Declare the thread variable
-In your form's public section:
+Declare the thread variable in your form's public section:
 Thread: TThreadPesq;

-Trigger the search (e.g., in an Edit's OnChange event):
+Trigger the search (e.g., in an Edit's OnChange event): try

-try
   Thread := ThreadPesqManager.CreateNewThread(
     DM.ADOConnection1.ConnectionString,